 - Freckles: the most common type of pigmentation.
 Your genetics can usually influence whether you get freckles.
 However, they are also often the very first signs of sun damage as they tend to develop after repeated sun exposure.

-- Solar Lentigines/ Sun Spots/ Age Spots/ Liver Spots: these are pigmented spots which vary in colour from light brown to black.
+- Solar Lentigines/ Sun Spots/ Age Spots/ Liver Spots: these are pigmented spots which vary in color from light brown to black.
 They can appear anywhere on the body and are caused by UV rays from sun exposure.
 These types of pigmentation must be monitored as they have the potential to develop into skin cancer and melanoma.

 - Melasma: this is believed to be caused by hormonal changes and can often develop during pregnancy.